 A piano is not a minor investment – not only from a financial point of view but also emotionally.
 Those in love with their music and passion to play the piano also make another significant investment into it – space.
 This is one of the few musical instruments that takes up a significant amount of space.
+This article covers everything you need to know about piano packing, including 5 essential dos and don’ts to ensure your piano arrives safely at its new home.

 A piano is not made for tight spaces.
 Now if it is faced with a situation of moving or being stored temporarily in a different location, it calls for extra care and precaution.
 Packing it incorrectly or storing it in a tight space can cause long-term damage to the instrument, and subsequently costly repair work.
 Hence, it is always a promising idea to take time before moving the piano and understand the best practices.
 One of these is to be prudent and invest in getting a proper piano storage.
 We recommend a self-storage unit for the same.